 If you want to trade the interest rates you have to understand them

 Since the central bank decides to move the rates up or down, it is the central bank that sets the rates.
 But, it doesn’t act as a solid body.
 The central banks are made up of several members, all of whom vote to hike or cut the interest rates at every official meeting.
 The number of members depends on the bank; the Bank of England (BOE) has nine members, the Federal Reserve (FED) 12 members and the European Central Bank (ECB) consists of 25 board members.
 The economy has also taken high priority in the last decades when it comes to the monetary policy of the central banks.

 How the interest rates affect fx trading

-We are in the forex business and we are all interested as to why and how the central bank’s actions affect the forex market.
+We are in the forex business and we are all interested in why and how the central bank’s actions affect the forex market.
 But it’s not that difficult to understand.
-The lower the interest rate, the less willing the second-level banks are to keep it deposited at the central bank, therefore, the more money on circulation.
-We know that money is a commodity just as any other, so the more goods are around the cheaper they become.
+The lower the interest rate, the less willing the second-level banks are to keep money deposited at the central bank, therefore, the more money in circulation.
+We know that money is a commodity just like any other, so the more goods around, the cheaper they become.

-Let’s take an example, the Japanese economy has been in recession for a long time, so the Bank of Japan (BOJ) cut the interest rate twice in the past 5 years even making them negative, which means that if the second level banks keep the money deposited at the BOJ they will have to pay interest to the BOJ for that.
-The large local and international banks obviously don’t want to pay 0.10% interest so they would rather withdraw the Yen deposited at the BOJ than throw it on the economy.
+Let’s see an example, the Japanese economy has been in a recession for a long time, so the Bank of Japan (BOJ) cut the interest rate twice in the past 5 years making them negative, which means that if the second level banks keep the money deposited at the BOJ they will have to pay interest to the BOJ.
+The large local and international banks obviously don’t want to pay 0.10% interest so they would rather withdraw the Yen deposited at the BOJ than throwing it away on the economy.
 This benefits the Japanese economy, which we’re yet to see, but weakens the currency because there is a lot more Yen in circulation.
 As you can see from the chart below USD/YEN has surged both times when there was a meaningful rate cut.